ZenitH-AT/nvidia-update/README.md

 ## FAQ

-Q. How do we check for the latest driver version from Nvidia website?
+Q. How do we check for the latest driver version from Nvidia website ?

 > We use the NVIDIA [AjaxDriverService](https://gfwsl.geforce.com/services_toolkit/services/com/nvidia/services/AjaxDriverService.php).
 >